STAMP/STPA Informed Characterization of Factors Leading to Loss of Control in AI Systems: Overview of Proposed Loss of Control Characterization Framework

 The Cause\textrightarrow Effect characterization, shown in Table~\ref{tab:cause_effect}, is interesting because it shows how AI related causes lead to effects.
 That means that one can better design mitigations, either to prevent the causal factor from ever arising, or else mitigating its effect if it does arise.
 Since mitigations might involve regulation of AI, we can expect this characterisation table to be of interest to the AI safety governance community.

 An updated method for loss scenario characterization from the developers of \gls{stpa} suggest that the hazard analysis strategy is better conceptualised top-down, from hazard to causal event.
 One reason for undertaking the analysis in this way is to avoid the preconception that the causal chain may flow forward in time, since sometimes the causal event and hazard can occur at the same time.
-The loss of control characterization framework may also be provided as a table, as shown in Table \ref{tab:cause_effect_multi}.
-The key to the column headers is provided in appendix~\ref{sec:appendixA}.
+The full loss of control characterization table is provided in Table \ref{tab:cause_effect_multi}, Appendix A. The key to the column headers is provided in Appendix~\ref{sec:appendixA}.